 Remember when:

-In January 2024, Brittany Pietsch, an employee of the cloud-security company Cloudflare posted a TikTok video of herself being terminated.
-It garnered millions of views on X and TikTok sparking debate around termination etiquette.
+In January 2024, Brittany Pietsch, an employee of the cloud security company Cloudflare, posted a TikTok video of herself being terminated.
+It garnered millions of views on X and TikTok and sparked debate around termination etiquette.
 By the time my European self had hit TikTok, this was already well and truly viral with #cloudflare and #cloudflarelayoff trending heavily.
-The video was difficult to watch which prompted a visceral reaction in viewers.
+The video was difficult to watch, so it prompted a visceral reaction in viewers.

 Cloudflare took a long time to respond to the video.
-When they did, the CEO played down layoffs aiming to minimize the damage and also adding some misjudged sentiment:
+When they did, the CEO played down layoffs and aimed to minimize the damage and also add some misjudged sentiment:

 5. Watching a competitor crisis

-- Your financial services competitor is running a non-compliant campaign and just got busted by a regional regulator.
-This can give you the opportunity to check your campaigns and ensure you weren’t misstepping too!
+• Your financial services competitor runs a non-compliant campaign and just got busted by a regional regulator.
+This allows you to check your campaigns and ensure you weren’t misstepping too!

 Avert that crisis by doing this: